-Celebration of Mind festivals celebrate the legacy of Martin Gardner, who brought recreational mathematics to millions of people during his 50-year career with Scientific American magazine, as well as writing many books on math and logic puzzles, games, card tricks, and even Alice’s Adventures in Wonderland.
+Celebration of Mind festivals honor the legacy of Martin Gardner, who brought recreational mathematics to millions of people during his 50-year career with Scientific American magazine, as well as writing many popular books on math and logic puzzles, games, card tricks, and even Alice’s Adventures in Wonderland.
 You can find out more about Celebration of Mind events taking place around the world, or learn how to host one in your area.
-(And of course, you can join in the fun at the National Math Festival as well!)

 The California Mathematics Festival offers school-wide events to expose K-8th grade students, teachers, and parents to key critical mathematics topics.
 Activities and challenges are standards-based and appropriate for ALL ability levels.
 For more information about how to bring one of these events to your school, visit the website.

 Hundreds of Navajo children in recent years have found themselves at the center of a lively collaboration with mathematicians from around the world.
 The children stay late after school and assemble over the summer to study mathematics, using a model called math circles, which originated in Eastern Europe and has proliferated across the United States.
 Navajo Math Circles, a one-hour documentary film about the Navajo Nation Math Circle program, has been aired on select PBS member stations nationwide and continues to screen at film festivals around the U.S. and the world.

 Oxford Mathematics Public Lectures (United Kingdom + Online)